 Still, despite the DRC’s illegal logging, Verbelen echoes the sentiment of his fellow conservationists that the government’s move to do away with the current moratorium on new industrial logging would be a catastrophe for DRC forests.

 “I fully agree that there are many other causes of deforestation in the DRC (for charcoal production, for mining, and certainly also shifting agricultural frontiers because a growing population needs more land etc),” Verbelen told Mongabay.
 “But that does not mean that industrial logging is not a big driver of deforestation and forest degradation, as well.”
 He pointed to IFLs, which he says are often targeted by logging companies due to their dense stands of high-value timber.

 Instead of encouraging industrial logging, conservationists say the DRC government should focus on long-term forest protection and community investment to help mitigate climate change, preserve biodiversity, and maintain livelihoods.

-“Expansion of industrial logging in Congo’s rainforests is likely to have serious long-term negative impacts on the millions of people living in and depending on those forests,” Simon Counsell of the Rainforest Foundation UK “We urge the government of DRC to instead promote community based forest protection and alternatives to logging that will help the country’s population prosper.”
+“Expansion of industrial logging in Congo’s rainforests is likely to have serious long-term negative impacts on the millions of people living in and depending on those forests,” said Simon Counsell of the Rainforest Foundation UK.
+“We urge the government of DRC to instead promote community based forest protection and alternatives to logging that will help the country’s population prosper.”